 Soft drinks, coffees, and teas get marked up significantly to maximize revenues, making them key moneymakers for most restaurants but draining customers’ wallets.
-That’s why most cheap guides to dining out recommend that you stick to tap water.
-But if you’re at an establishment that offers free refills, this relatively pricey order turns instantly into a value buy.
-Check out our guide to KFC’s refill policy, McDonald’s refill policy, and the refill policies at other fast food chains that encourage you to drink up.
+That’s why most cheap dining-out guides recommend sticking to tap water.
+But if you’re at an establishment that offers free drink refills, this relatively pricey order becomes a value buy.
+Check out our guide to Denny’s refill policy, Taco Bell’s refill policy, and the refill policies at other fast food chains that encourage you to drink up.

 Note: In some cases, the availability of free refills may be at the franchise owner’s discretion and may vary by location.